andrew/ultimate-awesome/README.md

 - [awesome-ldap](https://gitlab.com/brie/awesome-ldap) - Links, articles, tools and additional information for maximizing your usage of all things LDAP!.
 - [awesome](https://gitlab.com/firasuke/awesome) - A curated list of awesome projects.
 - [creative-coding-resources](https://gitlab.com/pragalakis/creative-coding-resources) - A collection of resources around creative coding and generative art.
+- [awesome-ai-research-tools](https://github.com/0x11c11e/awesome-ai-research-tools) - A curated list of AI tools specifically designed to assist in research activities, including tools for literature reviews, citation management, data analysis, and more.
+This repository is intended for researchers, students, and professionals who want to leverage AI to enhance their research workflows.
 - [awesome-awesome](https://github.com/1dot75cm/awesome-awesome) - A curated list of awesome curated lists of many topics. (噗, 一大波 awesome).
 - [awesome-taproot-assets](https://github.com/22388o/awesome-taproot-assets) -  A curated list of Taproot Assets projects and resources .
 - [awesome-openness](https://github.com/add-n2x/awesome-openness) - Awesome Openess - A curated list of FOSS applications, commons, communities and ideas.